zabbix/zabbix/templates/media/Rootly/README.md

 ### Bonus Feature for Rootly "2 way ack" back to Zabbix

-If you would like your acks/resolves of alerts in Rootly that are received from the Zabbix Alert source to reflect in Zabbix itself (alert gets acknowledged/resolved in Zabbix) you can set this up https://github.com/francisheroux/rootly2zabbix
+If you would like your acks/resolves of alerts in Rootly that are received from the Zabbix Alert source to reflect in Zabbix itself (alert gets acknowledged/resolved in Zabbix) you can set this up here: https://github.com/francisheroux/rootly2zabbix